Why Looking at Average Temperatures Is a Bad Way to Think About Climate Change: Part 2

 Image laboriously hand-crafted by the author in Powerpoint (public domain clipart from Clipart Library and Clipground).

-In Part 1 of this post, I discussed why extreme temperatures distributed unevenly across the planet are more important than global average temperatures for understanding the effects of climate change on human civilization
+In Part 1 of this post, I discussed why extreme temperatures distributed unevenly across the planet are more important than global average temperatures for understanding the effects of climate change on human civilization over the rest of this century and beyond.
+In this post, I want to consider how these asymmetries are likely to impact our responses to climate change: where, when, and with what consequences.
+I recently broke this post into two parts.
+The second part is now here.

 --